Can Microdosing Psychedelics Help With ADHD?

-ADHD is believed to be an inherited condition.
-In most cases, it runs in the family, and the genes someone inherits from their parents are thought to be a significant factor in developing the condition.
+ADHD is likely an inherited condition and runs in the family — inherited genes are thought to be a significant factor.

 The specific genetics responsible for the ADHD condition is currently unknown.
-Although we’re almost certain that ADHD is inherited, it’s not related to a single genetic fault and how it’s passed on through generations is complex.
+It seems it’s not related to a single genetic fault and how it’s passed on through generations is complex.

-Although ADHD seems to be a hereditary condition, that’s not to say that every family member will experience the symptoms of the condition.
-A child can develop ADD or ADHD regardless of whether the parents show the same symptoms.
-This makes it incredibly difficult to pinpoint the exact genetic faults associated with the condition.
+ADHD seems to be hereditary, but that doesn’t mean every family member will have it or experience it the same way.
+A child can develop ADD or ADHD regardless of whether the parents show the same symptoms, making it incredibly difficult to pinpoint the exact genetic faults associated with it.

 A Final Word: Are Psychedelic Microdoses an Effective Treatment for ADHD?

-Whether psychedelic microdosing is an effective treatment for reducing ADHD symptoms is still unclear.
-However, recent findings and first-hand reports from people consuming psychedelics for the condition support the claim.
+It’s still unclear whether psychedelic microdosing is an effective treatment for reducing ADHD symptoms.
+However, recent findings and first-hand reports support the claim.

 It seems that the most effective psychedelic substances for ADHD are LSD and psilocybin.
-Many people report a reduction in symptoms after consuming low doses of these substances.
-There’s also a lot more in the way of research surrounding these substances.
+Many people report fewer symptoms after consuming low doses, and there’s also much more research surrounding these substances.

-There may well be other psychedelic substances that also help treat ADHD, but at this moment in time, we’re lacking reliable evidence and experiences from the people that may be using them.
+There may well be other psychedelics that help treat ADHD, but we lack reliable evidence and anecdotal reports at this moment in time.

-For now, there’s promising evidence that suggests that LSD and psilocybin do help curb ADHD symptoms.
-As time goes on, we’re sure to see more research and clinical trials of these substances for people dealing with the condition.
+For now, evidence suggests that LSD and psilocybin do help curb ADHD symptoms.
+As time goes on, we’ll see more research and clinical trials on psychedelics for ADHD.

 The future looks bright, and psychedelics are finally starting to get the recognition they deserve.
-The “war on drugs” seems to be fizzling out, and as it does, we’ll begin to uncover the true potential of substances such as LSD and psilocybin.
+The “War on Drugs” seems to be fizzling out, and as it does, we’ll uncover the true potential of substances like LSD and psilocybin.